 Best Tracks: 2112, Passage to Bangkok, Lessons, Twilight Zone — in other words, virtually the entire album.

-2. Moving Pictures.
+3. Moving Pictures.
 1981.
 5 stars.
-Most critics give it pride of place, though I buck convention in favor of the operatic 2112.
-But seriously, who hasn’t heard every song on Moving Pictures?
+Most critics give it pride of place, and you can understand why.
+Seriously, who hasn’t heard every song on Moving Pictures?
 It’s one great track after another.
 “Tom Sawyer” remains the band’s signature song, “Limelight” laments the oppression of fame, “Witch Hunt” examines mob violence, and “The Camera Eye” swirls with atmospheric odes to New York and London.
 If you haven’t heard Moving Pictures at all, you probably live at the North Pole.
 It’s the record that fired up rock fans, whether or not they ever liked Rush before, and is timeless in the purest sense.
 The album cover still makes me wonder.
 Is it a sly statement against socialism?
 One pair of movers is taking away religion, the other two pairs are bringing in a state-controlled economy (dogs playing poker) and Satanic practices (a naked man’s submission to a pentagram), whilst a horrified woman looking on is being “comforted” by a Russian official.

 Best Tracks: Limelight, Witch Hunt, The Camera Eye, Vital Signs.